 Criteria for collaboration

-Do you wish to collaborate with KB in your research project?
+Do you wish to collaborate with the National Library in your research project?
 We provide source material, data and competence.
-Here you can read more about the process for engaging in such collaboration with us.
+Here you can read more about the process for collaborating with us.

 Information about research collaboration with KB